You are currently viewing Air Canada strike: How to claim your reimbursements (and the free €600)

 Other recourse for European compensation

-You can get 600 EUR in cash thanks to EU 261 if one of your flights from the cancelled itinerary departed from almost anywhere in Europe: EU, UK, Switzerland, Iceland, Norway (all details were already in our guide once again).
+You can get 600 EUR in cash thanks to EU 261 if one of your flights from the cancelled itinerary departed from almost anywhere in Europe (EU, UK, Switzerland, Iceland, Norway) or if it was to those countries and a European partner airline was involved.
+All details were already in our guide once again.
 Don’t abandon if you’re denied.

 Here’s what to do: